Cardiac Sonography (Echocardiography)

-The School of Cardiac Ultrasound is an accelerated, full-time, 12-month certificate program offered through the Cleveland Clinic Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
-It prepares you to be an entry-level adult cardiac sonographer.
+The School of Cardiac Ultrasound is an accelerated, full-time (Mon. – Fri., 8 a.m. - 4:30 p.m.), 12-month certificate program offered through the Cleveland Clinic Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.
 Students successfully completing the program are eligible to sit for the national registry exam through either Cardiovascular Credentialing International (RCS) or American Registry for Diagnostic Medical Sonographers (RDCS).

 Classes start each year on the first Tuesday after Labor Day.
-All program classes and clinical externship training are held at Cleveland Clinic’s main campus.
-The faculty to student ratio for didactic learning is 10:1 and for all clinical training is 1:1.
-The small class size allows for an ideal atmosphere, providing close interaction between classmates and instructors.
+All program classes are face-to-face.
+These along with the clinical externship training are held at Cleveland Clinic’s main campus.

 The core curriculum includes: